Neha Seth — Updated On August 1st, 2022

 Hamming Distance

-Let’s take these two words: TIME and MINE.
+TIME and MINE.
 Every letter of the two strings will be compared in the following way:

 String similarity hamming distance

-• The first two letters T and M are different so the number of positions in which the two strings are different is 1 up until now.
+• The first two letters, T and M, are different, so the number of positions in which the two strings are different is 1 up until now.

-• The last two letters E are the same so the number of positions of two strings different is 0.
+• The last two letters, E, are the same, so the number of different positions of two strings is 0.

 The Hamming distance can range anywhere between 0 and any integer value, even equal to the length of the string.
-For this, we can also normalize the value by taking the ratio of the Hamming distance to the length of the string in the following manner:
+For this, we can also normalize the value by taking the ratio of the Hamming distance to the size of the string in the following manner:

 Normalized Hamming Distance = Hamming Distance/ length of the string